How intelligent decision making can help the NHS through winter

 By using machine learning, decision intelligence can dramatically improve the NHS’s ability to direct staff and vital equipment to where the need is greatest.

 It can optimise resource allocation, help clinical prioritisation, and schedule appointments.
-It makes treating more patients with the same resources a realistic goal, not a distant pipedream.
+It makes treating more patients with the same resources a realistic goal, not a distant pipe dream.

 At the NHS in Wales, this technology is already being used to accurately predict length of stay and support complex discharge planning for patients from the point of admission into hospital.
 In England, they are being used to predict patients who are in the community and are at risk of admission.